Past Phonics Tests

 Your child will sit with the teacher and be asked to read 40 words aloud.
 Some words will be simple and familiar, some will be more complex and some will be "non-words", "invalid words" or "alien words".
 A non-word is a fake word that's used soley to test a child's ability to use phonics.

 After all children nation-wide have completed the Year 1 Phonics Screening, a pass mark will be published.
-The pass mark for the 2017 Phonics Test was 32 and for previous years it was within the range of 30-32.
+The pass mark for past Phonics Tests is typically between 30-32 marks.

 Due to the nature of the test, there is no formal time limit.
 Children can expect the phonics screening check to last around 10 minutes.